Intriga tras cámaras

 Intriga tras cámaras is an upcoming Venezuelan telenovela written by Carmelo Castro, from a screenplay by Henry Galué.
 The series is produced by Quimera Producciones.
 The filming of the production began in January 2019, was mostly filmed in Caracas, Venezuela, and consists of 60 episodes of one hour.
 It stars Alexandra Braun, Adrián Delgado, and Carlos Guillermo Haydon.

 On 4 May 2020, ABC.com confirmed that production of the telenovela temporarily suspended due to the COVID-19 pandemic in Venezuela.

+As of May 2026, Intriga tras cámaras does not have a release date.